The Super Bowl may be the biggest night in advertising, but, somehow, video game producers aren’t jumping on the bandwagon. Nick D. looks at why.

 As mentioned above, the Super Bowl presents a unique opportunity for advertisers, especially in the video game industry.
 Twenty-two percent of the audience are between the ages of 18-35.
 This is the target demographic the vast majority of video games reach for, especially the biggest sellers such as Call of Duty and Grand Theft Auto.
 But very few of them take the bait.

 Perhaps the biggest reason for this is money, as you may have expected.
 Four million dollars will get you a thirty second commercial during the Super Bowl.
-Video game budgets vary wildly, and developers are often secretive about exact numbers.
+Video game budgets vary wildly and although there are game guides out there for certain games, developers are often secretive about exact numbers.
 Even so, for all but the biggest blockbuster games, the cost of a Super Bowl ad is prohibitive.

 For all but the biggest blockbuster games, the cost of a Super Bowl ad is prohibitive.